elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-product-rule-for-derivatives-and-how-is-it-applied.md

 url: /learn/mathematics/questions/what-is-the-product-rule-for-derivatives-and-how-is-it-applied
 score: -1.0
 related_article1:
-    id: 168335
+    id: 168329
     title: >-
-        What is the substitution rule in integration and when is it used?
+        What are the limit laws and how are they used to calculate limits?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-substitution-rule-in-integration-and-when-is-it-used
+    url: /learn/mathematics/questions/what-are-the-limit-laws-and-how-are-they-used-to-calculate-limits
 related_article2:
-    id: 168332
+    id: 168333
     title: >-
-        How do you calculate the instantaneous rate of change of a function at a given point?
+        What is the equation of a tangent line to a curve at a given point?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-calculate-the-instantaneous-rate-of-change-of-a-function-at-a-given-point
+    url: /learn/mathematics/questions/what-is-the-equation-of-a-tangent-line-to-a-curve-at-a-given-point
 related_article3:
-    id: 168329
+    id: 168328
     title: >-
-        What are the limit laws and how are they used to calculate limits?
+        Explain the concept of one-sided limits and provide an example.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-limit-laws-and-how-are-they-used-to-calculate-limits
+    url: /learn/mathematics/questions/explain-the-concept-of-onesided-limits-and-provide-an-example
 related_article4:
-    id: 168336
+    id: 168333
     title: >-
-        How do you approximate the area under a curve using definite integrals?
+        What is the equation of a tangent line to a curve at a given point?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-approximate-the-area-under-a-curve-using-definite-integrals
-related_article5:
-    id: 168337
-    title: >-
-        State the Fundamental Theorem of Calculus and explain its significance.
-    subject: Mathematics
-    url: /learn/mathematics/questions/state-the-fundamental-theorem-of-calculus-and-explain-its-significance
+    url: /learn/mathematics/questions/what-is-the-equation-of-a-tangent-line-to-a-curve-at-a-given-point
 ---

 &nbsp;